 We're glad you're here!

-Join us every Sunday in-person for Bible Study at 9 AM beginning Sep.
-13, followed by in-person worship at 10:30 AM.
+Join us every Sunday in-person for Bible Study at 9 AM, followed by fellowship at 10 AM and worship at 10:30 AM.
 You may also watch the service online at 10:30 AM.

 2525 South Oak Avenue, Sanford, FL 32773-5155